 They are literally “Toy Worlds” because they are dioramas created with dollhouse furniture and other miniature toys that are photographed with a RICOH THETA S 360° Camera.
 The resulting 360° photos are posted on the RoundMe 360° photo sharing service in order to overlay links to YouTube videos and web pages.

-They are also figuratively “Toy Worlds” in that they are only prototypes intended to serve as placeholders for more sophisticated “worlds” made with advanced software such as Unity 3D.
-The reason those worlds are not here yet is because there is no appropriate platform for publishing sufficiently complex 3D worlds on web pages at the present time.
+They are also figuratively “Toy Worlds” in that they are really just prototypes intended to serve as placeholders for more sophisticated Worlds created with advanced software such as Unity.
+The reason they do not exist yet is because there is no reasonably sophisticated platform for publishing sufficiently complex 3D worlds on the Web at the present time.

-This is the first in the series of Toy Worlds that serve as an interface to this site.
+This is the first in the series of Toy Worlds that serve as an interface to this site right now.

 Click the 360° image below to explore this Toy World, click the menu in the upper right for controls and click “i” buttons on/off for links to experiences.
 Use “portals” to visit other Toy Worlds.

 If you have trouble seeing this on RoundMe, then try using an updated or different browser.

 There are many other Toy Worlds distributed across this site.

 Find out more about Toy Worlds on this post …